-This is the definition in my “SEO Brain Dump” which is only available as the bonus to my SEO Secrets Revealed course…
+This is the definition in my “SEO Brain Dump“ which is only available as 1 of the bonuses to signing up to my email list…

 Long Tail: Refers to a less searched, more specific keyword phrase.
 For example, “Internet Business” is a broad keyword phrase.
 Because it’s broad, meaning it covers a lot of sites and a lot of sites try to rank well for it, it’s hard to get your site to rank well for that term.
 However, “Internet Business Coaching Program” is a more granular, specific term.
 Fewer sites try to rank well for it and less people search for it.
 Is that bad?
 No, actually it’s good if you’re selling Internet Business Coaching because the people who do search and find you are more likely to do business with you.